 • FALSE Income = value of output.

-It is the second statement which has become known as fundamental accounting identity.
+It is the second statement which has become known as the fundamental accounting identity.
 This is the exact point where the whole of macro went wrong.

 (ii) Most famous example: Keynes